I love making tasty and nutritious dishes at home; it's much healthier (and more cost-effective!) than going out to eat.

 - Add all the remaining ingredients except the Romano cheese into the blender, and slowly pour the olive oil into the blender until it all comes together and the blender is full.

 - Drain your cooked pasta.
-Now is when you add your Romano cheese to the pasta, before you pour your pesto on pasta, because the cheese will stick to the pasta better.
+Now is when you add your Romano cheese to the pasta, before you pour your pesto on it; the cheese will stick to the pasta better.
 Also, save some Romano for when you plate your pasta.
 It will look great on the top.

-- Add two cups of pesto and mix into your pasta in the same pot you boiled the pasta in to keep it warm.
-Sautee mushrooms in olive oil until tender and mix into the pasta.
-Most pestos use pine nuts instead of mushrooms, but they are expensive and some people cannot eat nuts, so Suzzycue chose to let everyone eat her pesto.
+- Add 2 cups of pesto and mix into your pasta in the same pot you boiled the pasta in to keep it warm.
+Saute mushrooms in olive oil until tender and mix into the pasta.
+Most pestos use pine nuts instead of mushrooms, but they are expensive, and some people cannot eat nuts.
+Suzzycue chose to let everyone eat her pesto.

 - Finish off by decorating your pesto pasta with some of the ingredients you made it with to impress your guests.
 Enjoy!